 Maybe it is the air, maybe it is the water!
 But clichéd as it sounds, Italians do make the best pasta ever!!
 Even the simplest of the restaurants have the most delectable pastas.
 You may even want to change your religion to Italian – if there was one such religion!
 In Italy, pastas come in more varieties and shapes than you can count.

 Did you make the mistake of thinking Italian food is all about pizzas?
 By now, you know that it is not!
 For the Italians themselves, the true pizza is the Neapolitan pizza.
 Made with San Marzano tomatoes and delicious Mozzarella cheese, the authentic taste of this treat when you travel to the region around Mount Vesuvius!

 A staple of Sicily, Cannoli is a cylindrical shaped pastry dough, fried and filled with a sweet, creamy filling.
-Is usually contains ricotta cheese sweetened with honey.
+It usually contains ricotta cheese sweetened with honey.
 Palermo and its surrounding areas offer the most traditional variety of Cannoli.
-A self-indulgent delectable light dessert to satisfy your sweet cravings.
+A self-indulgent delectable light dessert especially to satisfy your sweet cravings.
 One bite will certainly transport you back to the old-world charm of Sicily.

 So, next time you plan your travel to Italy for just a holiday on an escorted tour or accompany an international group of culinary experts, choose from the divine options that Italy offers you in her land!